 Counselor certification is based upon the Addiction Counseling Competencies: The Knowledge, Skills and Attitudes of Professional Practice (TAP 21) published by the Center for Substance Abuse Treatment.
 Staff who provide counseling services such as intake, assessment of need for services, treatment planning, recovery planning, individual or group counseling to participants, patients, or residents in any substance use disorder (SUD) program licensed or certified by DHCS are required by the State of California to be certified.
 To obtain certification, counselors must register with one (1) of the approved certifying organizations.
-From the date of registry, counselors have five (5) years to become certified after being registered for five (5) years, the counselor will not be permitted to provide counseling services to clients.
+From the date of registry, counselors have five (5) years to become certified with any certifying organization (CCR, Section 13035(f)(1)).
+If a counselor fails to become certified after being registered for five (5) years, the counselor will not be permitted to provide counseling services to clients.
 The provision which allowed an individual six months from the date of hire to become registered has been repealed.
 Per DHCS MHSUDS Information Notice 18-035: